WordleBot 2.0 Is a Game-Changer for Wordle Fans

 The New York Times WordleBot will take your Wordle game to the next level.
 We explain the tool's new upgrades.

 Over the course of the pandemic, Wordle has become a staple of my daily routine.
 And according to CNBC, millions of players around the world can relate to Wordle-mania.
 If you’re one of those players, the game may be part of your daily brain game regimen and, at times, one of the word puzzles that leave you stumped.
+What’s more, there’s now a Wordle board game to break out at your next game night, too!

 So, how can you improve your Wordle game and keep your Wordle streak going strong?